-Authorized Agency staff access and share your information on a need-to-know basis for the following purposes:
+Authorized Cancer Agency staff access and share your personal health information for the following purposes:

-- To advise and remind you when you are due for tests, inform you of test results and ensure you receive proper follow-up care, when necessary
+>To advise and remind you when tests are due, inform you of test results, provide treatment and testing, and ensure proper follow-up and future care when necessary;

 How can I access or request a change to my personal health information or make changes to my personal information?

-Who can I talk to if I have concerns regarding privacy?
+Who can I talk to if I have questions/concerns regarding privacy?

-For concerns regarding privacy matters, to request a privacy audit, or for more information, please contact:
+For concerns regarding privacy matters, to request a privacy audit, to submit an access to information or amendment request, or for more information, please contact:

 - The Health Information Protection Act (HIPA): www.qp.gov.sk.ca/documents/english/Statutes/Statutes/H0-021.pdf